ERGO-Code/HiGHS/docs/src/interfaces/cpp/library.md

 Highs::passModel(const HighsLp& lp)
 ```

-For loading models from a file, use
+For reading models from a file, use
 ```
 Highs::readModel(const std::string& filename)
 ```